Battle of Cambrai (1917): Analysis

-The German counter-attack showed the effectiveness of artillery, trench mortars and evolving stormtrooper tactics, adopted from a pattern introduced by General Hutier against the Russians.
-From the German perspective, questions arose regarding battlefield supply beyond railheads and the suitability of the MG 08 machine gun for rapid movement.
+The German counter-attack showed the effectiveness of artillery, trench mortars and evolving storm troop tactics, adopted from methods introduced by Hutier and his artillery commander, Colonel Georg Bruchmüller, against the Russians.
+From the German perspective, questions arose regarding battlefield supply beyond rail heads and the suitability of the MG 08 machine gun for rapid movement.
 By the end of the battle, the British retained some of the ground captured in the north and the Germans a smaller amount taken in the south.
 The British conducted several investigations, including a Court of Enquiry.